 - 1.1.1 The Conservation of Habitats and Species Regulations 2017 [the Habitats Regulations] require that Habitats Regulation Assessment (HRA) is applied to all statutory land use plans in England and Wales.
 HRA is achieved by carrying out an Appropriate Assessment. - 1.1.2 Neighbourhood plans are nested within Local Plans.
-A HRA must determine whether significant effects on a European site can be ruled out on the basis of objective information and best scientific knowledge. - 1.1.3 Appropriate Assessment for any development plan is a three stage process: screening, appropriate assessment itself that identifies whether the integrity of European sites could be compromised; and alternative solutions that include avoidance and mitigation measures.
+A HRA must determine whether significant effects on a European site can be ruled out on the basis of objective information and best scientific knowledge. - 1.1.3 Appropriate Assessment for any development plan is a three stage process: screening; appropriate assessment itself that identifies whether the integrity of European sites could be compromised; and alternative solutions that include avoidance and mitigation measures.
 Until a ruling by the European Court of justice in 2018 it was assumed that existing planned mitigation measures against likely significant effects to European sites could allow those European sites to be 'screened out' at the first stage of the appropriate assessment process.
 The "People Over Wind" ruling has changed that assumption.
 It is no longer possible to screen out predicted adverse impacts on European sites where they are avoided or mitigated against without appropriate assessment.
 It is possible to screen out threats that are neither likely nor significant during the screening stage.
 HRA allows for a fourth stage that only applies in cases where adverse impacts are predicted even after alternative solutions have been tried and where there are imperative reasons of overriding national interest that the project should go ahead.
 It would be extremely unlikely that a Neighbourhood Plan could ever reach this fourth stage. - 1.1.4 The HRA for the Bedford Borough Local Plan to 2030 (Bodsey Ecology, 2018) identified likely significant effects on two European sites, The Ouse Washes (SAC/SPA/Ramsar) and Portholme (SAC), downstream of Bedford.
 Although the policies within the Local Plan should protect the European sites if followed, detail was not available from the emerging Neighbourhood Plans to confirm this for all developments.
 Further screening of the Neighbourhood Plans will ensure that there were no unforeseen likely significant effects whilst undertaking the HRA for the Bedford Borough Local Plan to 2030.
 The HRA of Neighbourhood Plans will also ensure that they all avoid or mitigate against likely significant effects identified in the Bedford Borough Local Plan to 2030.
-The HRA for the Neighbourhood Plans are also necessary because the Bedford Borough Local Plan to 2030. - 1.1.5 Screening of the Stevington Neighbourhood Development Plan identified the same likely significant effects on the two European sites as the Bedford Borough Local Plan to 2030 but at a reduced scale.
-Appropriate assessment (AA Stage 2) showed that the policies of the Draft Stevington Neighbourhood Development Plan did not offer protection to the European sites.
-Rewording of the policies does provide the framework to avoid or mitigate against the likely significant effects and their subsequent adverse impact on the qualifying features and site integrity. - 1.1.6 This HRA has to assume that water quantity and quality in the River Great Ouse will not be compromised because the future strategic plans of Anglian Water will prevent this from happening.
-The safeguard that these future plans will protect the River Great Ouse and consequently the European sites along it is that those plans will have their own HRA. - 1.1.7 This HRA concludes that the Stevington Neighbourhood Development Plan can proceed as it will not have adverse impacts on any European sites, the qualifying features and/or the integrity of those sites itself or in combination with other plans that have currently been adopted.
+The HRA for the Neighbourhood Plans are also necessary because the Bedford Borough Local Plan to 2030. - 1.1.5 Screening of the Bletsoe Draft Neighbourhood Plan (September 2018, Consultation version) identified no likely significant effects on the two European sites identified in the Bedford Borough Local Plan to 2030.
+Appropriate assessment (AA Stages 2 and 3) was therefore not necessary. - 1.1.6 This HRA concludes that the Bletsoe Neighbourhood Plan can proceed as it will not have adverse impacts on any European sites, the qualifying features and/or the integrity of those sites, itself or in combination with other plans that have currently been adopted.